 A note from Michael: The Budapest Makery experience was provided to me by the Budapest Festival and Tourism Center as a “thank you” for the success of the work we did on a previous visit to Budapest using the “worth every penny” Budapest Card.

-The food was paid for, but the review wasn’t.
+The food was paid for, but this review wasn’t.

 I was not asked to review this Budapest restaurant, but I decided to anyway, because it was such a unique experience in Budapest.